Skip to content

 Tunnels

-A tunnel gives your agent a stable public hostname — {tunnel_name}.inkboxwire.com — that routes inbound HTTP, WebSocket, and raw-TCP traffic from third parties to your agent over a single persistent connection.
+A tunnel gives your agent a stable public hostname — my-agent.inkboxwire.com — that routes inbound HTTP, WebSocket, and raw-TCP traffic from third parties to your agent over a single persistent connection.
 Your agent stays behind whatever NAT, firewall, or laptop Wi-Fi it happens to be running on; no public IP, no firewall hole, no reverse proxy needed on your end.

-Creating a tunnel
+Provisioning a tunnel

 Connecting your agent

 The data-plane connect() helper opens the persistent agent connection and forwards inbound traffic to wherever you point it.
 The simplest setup forwards traffic to a local HTTP server you're already running.
+Authentication uses the same INKBOX_API_KEY the rest of the SDK uses — there is no per-tunnel secret on disk.

-The first call to connect() creates the tunnel if it doesn't already exist, persists the connect secret to a local state directory (default ~/.inkbox/tunnels/{name}), and opens the agent connection.
-Subsequent calls reuse the existing tunnel and the secret on disk.
 The TypeScript listener installs SIGINT and SIGTERM handlers automatically only when the parent process has none at construction time, so it stays out of the way of host processes that own their own shutdown — pass installSignalHandlers: false (or true to attach alongside) to override.

 In-process handlers